3dct/open_iA-superbuild/README.md

     qtbase5-dev libqt5x11extras5-dev qttools5-dev qt5-default \
     libxt-dev libqt5opengl5-dev
 ```
+  - The command to install packages as well as the names of the packages to install will differ on other distributions, please consult the manual or community of your distribution.

 2. Open a shell in the folder where you want to place open_iA (preferrably, use a short folder name, e.g. directly in "/home/youruser")